 We encourage people interested in our Certified Instructor Training Program to apply right away.
 Upon acceptance to our training program, we will make a plan with you depending on how far you are from existing centers, when the next Core Program Training will take place, and your specific situation.
 Candidates have the opportunity to receive coaching and guidance in how to use our program before and after they participate in a Core Program Training.

-Whether you are interesting in teaching children, teens, or adults, or all ages, your first steps, if you have not done this already, are to sign up for our online resource library and purchase and read The Kidpower Book for Caring Adults, which provides an in-depth guide to personal safety, self-protection, confidence, and advocacy skills for young people.
+Whether you are interesting in teaching children, teens, or adults, or all ages, your first steps, if you have not done this already, are to sign up for a membership with our online resource library and purchase and read The Kidpower Book for Caring Adults, which provides an in-depth guide to personal safety, self-protection, confidence, and advocacy skills for young people.

 If you wish to become certified as a Kidpower, Teenpower, and/or Fullpower instructor to teach and organize workshops under Kidpower’s auspices, there are four different paths depending on where you live and your objectives: